yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 The first time it connects to a YugabyteDB server, the connector takes a consistent snapshot of all schemas.
 After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content and that were committed to a YugabyteDB database.
 The connector generates data change event records and streams them to Kafka topics.
 For each table, the default behavior is that the connector streams all generated events to a separate Kafka topic for that table.
 Applications and services consume data change event records from that topic.

+## Compatibility matrix

 ## Overview

 YugabyteDB’s [logical decoding](#reminder) feature was introduced in YugabyteDB version 2024.1.1.
 It is a mechanism that allows the extraction of the changes that were committed to the transaction log and the processing of these changes in a user-friendly manner with the help of an [output plug-in](#reminder).
 The output plug-in enables clients to consume the changes.

 The YugabyteDB connector contains two main parts that work together to read and process database changes:

-* A logical decoding output plug-in.
-You might need to install the output plug-in that you choose to use.
-You must configure a replication slot that uses your chosen output plug-in before running the YugabyteDB server.
+* You must configure a replication slot that uses your chosen output plug-in before running the YugabyteDB server.
 The plug-in can be one of the following:

     <!-- YB specific -->
     * `yboutput` is the plugin packaged with YugabyteDB.
 It is maintained by Yugabyte and is always present with the distribution.